Entanglement bounds on the performance of quantum computing architectures: Introduction

 As the development of quantum computers progresses from the construction of qubits to the construction of intermediate-scale devices, quantum information scientists have increasingly begun to explore various architectures for scalable quantum computing \cite{Monroe2013,Ahsan2015, Pirker2018, Villalonga2018}.
 Researchers have quantified the cost imposed by moving from one architecture to another \cite{Cheung2007,Holmes2018} and optimized the placement of qubits on a fixed architecture \cite{Rosenbaum2010,Rosenbaum2012,Pedram2016}.
 Experimentalists have also begun to test different architectures in laboratory settings \cite{Linke2017, Maslov2017}.

 In this work, we are interested in developing tools to evaluate the relative performance of different architectures.
 Here, ``architecture'' refers to the connectivity graph that defines the allowable elementary operations between qubits.
 We propose a natural metric based on entanglement measures.
-When several physical models are represented by a graph $G=(V,E)$, with a set of vertices $V$ corresponding to qubits, and a set of weighted edges $E$ corresponding to two-qubit interactions, a useful metric is given by what we dub the ``rainbow time,''
+When several physical models are represented by a graph $G=(V,E)$, with a set of vertices $V$ corresponding to qubits, and a set of weighted edges $E$ corresponding to two-qubit operations (where the weights denote the maximum rates of operations), a useful metric is given by what we dub the ``rainbow time,''

-where $|\partial F|$ denotes size of the boundary of $F$, i.e.\ the total weight of edges connecting $F$ and $V-F$.
+where $|\partial F|$ denotes size of the boundary of $F$, i.e.\ the total weight of edges connecting $F$ and $\bar{F}=V- F$.

-The rainbow time is a lower bound on the time required to create a highly entangled state on the graph (i.e., states of $N$ qubits with $\mathcal{O}(N)$ bipartite entanglement).
-It is also the inverse of a well-studied graph quantity known as the isoperimetric number\,\cite{Mohar1989}.
-In contrast to Ref.~\cite{Bapat2018}, where architectures are evaluated assuming that only unitary operations are permitted, using the creation of a GHZ state as a benchmark, we do not make this assumption here.
-Including operations like measurement and feedback allows the GHZ state to be created in unit time regardless of graph structure \cite{Meignant2018}, making the GHZ state no longer a useful benchmark.
+We show that the rainbow time is a lower bound on the time required to create a highly entangled state on the graph (i.e., states of $N$ qubits with $\mathcal{O}(N)$ bipartite entanglement).
+It is also the reciprocal of a well-studied graph quantity known as the isoperimetric number\,\cite{Mohar1989}.
+We note that this lower bound holds even when measurement and feedback are allowed to speed-up entanglement generation, such as in the case of Greenberger-Horne-Zeilinger states\,\cite{Meignant2018}.
+In contrast to Ref.~\cite{Bapat2018}, where architectures are evaluated assuming that only unitary operations are permitted, our results apply to the more general setting that allows non-unitary operations.

-Our proposed metric of rainbow time can serve as a more universal benchmark that bounds the minimum time necessary to run quantum algorithms utilizing large amount of entanglement on a given quantum architecture.
 As a complementary result, we show that this lower bound is nearly tight -- a procedure that distributes Bell pairs using maximum-flow algorithms nearly saturates this bound to produce $\mathcal{O}(N)$ entanglement across any bipartition, up to $\mathcal{O}(\log N)$ overhead.
-This suggests that beyond providing a bound, the rainbow time would be a useful witness to the speed at which entanglement can actually be generated in a quantum architecture.
+This suggests that beyond providing a bound, the rainbow time would be a useful witness to the speed at which entanglement can actually be generated.